 11. American Appliances Are Huge Compared to Italian Kitchen Appliances

 The first question our architect asked was if we needed American size appliances.
 Even after we renovate, American size appliances will not fit in our kitchen in Italy.
 It’s not just the refrigerator either.
 The ovens, washing machines (yes often in the kitchen), dishwashers, and even the stand mixers are bigger in America.
 Italian freezers don’t usually have ice machines and Italian stoves are not built to roast turkeys.

 12. Garbage Disposals Are Banned in Italy

 Did you know garbage disposals were banned in much of Europe due to their negative impacts on the environment?
 The belief in Europe is that composting is better and uses less water.
-A counter argument being, fewer trash runs means a smaller carbon footprint.
+A counterargument is, fewer trash runs mean a smaller carbon footprint.
 Having a garbage disposal is on my list for the architect with the hopes that the ban has been lifted or changed.
-I can unequivocally say not having one, means a lot more trash runs which is far more time consuming in Europe.
+I can unequivocally say not having one, means a lot more trash runs which is far more time-consuming in Europe.
 Here’s why!

 13. Garbage Collection & Sorting

 Europeans in general make American garbage collection look shamefully lazy.
 In Italy, garbage must be sorted by category including paper, cardboard, glass, plastic, metal, and organic.
 Each must be discarded in separate bins usually shared by the apartment community outside the home.
 Ours is a bit of a walk and up a hill.
 Not fun with bags full of glass bottles clinking like wind chimes.
 This is a big part of the reason I’m hoping we can get a garbage disposal!
 Organic trash stinks so quickly, taking the trash out is a near-daily affair.

 14. Italian Code Requires Two Doors Between the Toilet & Kitchen Areas